KxSystems/docs/docs/wp/disaster-floods/index.md

 ### NOAA

 [NOAA](https://www.noaa.gov/) is a US governmental agency for monitoring and preserving the climate and environment.
 This dataset provided flood-level thresholds for locations across the US.
-These thresholds consisted of four warning stages and the river height for a given location that causes them to reach these levels.
+These thresholds consisted of four warning stages and the river height for a given location that causes them to reach these stages.
 The four warning stages are

 warning  | meaning
 ---------|---------------